maros/Zway-MotionTrigger/README.md

 Multiple optional conditions to check before a switch will be triggered.
 Luminosity sensors, and the Astronomy module from https://github.com/maros/Zway-Astronomy are particularly well suited to be included in such condition checks.
-Can also to prevent triggering lights if any other light is already switched on.
+Can also be used to prevent triggering lights if any other light is already switched on.

 ## preconditions.time.timeFrom, preconditions.time.timeTo, preconditions.time.dayofweek